Matatika/matatika-docs/content/dataml/workspaceml/dashboards.md

 ---

-Reference documentation for Dashboards in the Matatika app.
-{: .fs-5 }

 Dashboards allow you to design a layout for data and datasets in your workspace.
-They are fully customizable and will render custom `HTML` and `CSS` letting you format them as required.
+These are fully customizable and render custom HTML and CSS, letting you format them as required.
 {: .fs-5 }

 ---